Perthshire: Districts

+Language

+Perthshire historically straddled the "Highland line" separating the English-speaking and Gaelic-speaking parts of Scotland.
+Until the 19th century it was linguistically divided between the "mountainous, sparsely-populated and largely Gaelic-speaking parishes to the north and west and predominantly arable, densely-settled, and chiefly English-speaking parishes to the south and east".

+Linguistic data for Perthshire is limited before the 17th century.
+Based on James Kirkwood's assessment of Highland parishes for his Scottish Gaelic Bible project, it has been estimated that around 45 percent of Perthshire spoke Gaelic in 1698.
+The decline in the use of Gaelic accelerated rapidly in the early 19th century.
+In the 1881 United Kingdom census, the first to count Scottish Gaelic speakers, Gaelic was recorded as spoken "habitually" by 12.1 percent of Perthshire residents.
+This had declined to 1.7 percent by the 1971 census.

+Perthshire Gaelic has existed as a distinct dialect since at least the 16th century, when the Book of the Dean of Lismore was published.
+Lady Evelyn Stewart Murray compiled Perthshire Gaelic folk tales and songs in the late 19th century, a collection now held by the School of Scottish Studies.
+Alexandra Stewart of Glen Lyon, a reputed direct descendant of Allan Breck Stewart was obituarised in 1991 as the "last surviving native speaker of Perthshire Gaelic", although this status was uncertain.
+In the 20th century, a revival of Scottish Gaelic in Perthshire was led by Elizabeth McDiarmid.

 Geography

 The county forms part of the Highland geographic area; it consists of predominantly mountainous and hilly land within the Grampian Mountains, interspersed with numerous lochs and glens.
-The highest point is Ben Lawers at 1,214 m (3,983 ft), making it the 4th highest peak in Scotland.
+The highest point is Ben Lawers at 1,214 m (3,983 ft), making it the 10th highest peak in Scotland.
 Most towns are fairly small, with the larger ones being clustered in the flatter south-east of the county.
 In the far south along the borders with Clackmannanshhire and Kinross-shire lie the Ochil Hills, and in the south-east part of the Sidlaw Hills lie within the county, continuing on into Angus.
 Perthshire borders the Firth of Tay in the south-east, which provides access to the North Sea; along the north shore lies the Carse of Gowrie, an extremely flat area of land given over to agriculture.
 Within the Forth can be found the small island of Mugdrum.